ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2025.md

 ???
 The ASF has a Foundation-wide code of conduct that is required behavior in all Apache project and foundation spaces.
+NOTE: The Board is likely adopting a new, more detailed code of conduct this winter.

 The intent of the Code of Conduct is not to be a hammer; it's meant to be a framework we can use to help both individuals and whole communities